hckiang/slopen/README.md

 `.desktop` files and debugging its wrong behaviour can be a nightmare.

-`slopen` is a simple tool that open a file with a default application.
+`slopen` is an alternative with a single simple configuration file.
+When it didn't find a suitable command to open a file, the user is prompted, either directly in the terminal or with `dmenu`.

 ## Usage